mbrylewi/BookingScrapper/README.md

 Logs will tell at which part is the scrapper.
 (Creating the url,generating file,saving, etc...)
 By default, logs are off.
 If you want them on, add the --verbosity paramater.

-`$ python scrapper.py --competitors  "apa hotel" "washington hotel tokyo"  --checkin 2022-01-05 --outdir "C:/Users/Documents/generated_file" --interval 2 --verbosity`
+`$ python scrapper.py --competitors  "apa hotel" "washington hotel tokyo"  --datecheckin 2022-01-05 --outdir "C:/Users/Documents/generated_file" --interval 2 --verbosity`

 This command will provide you data for APA Hotel and Washington Hotel Tokyo, for the dates of 2022-01-05 and 2022-01-06 since you provided the value 2 for the "interval" parameter.
 You will find the xlxs file saved under the path "C:/Users/Documents/generated_file".